nbarnabee/outreachy/README.md

 ## The Tools

-### Tech used: Vanilla JavaScript, CSS, HTML, Chart.js, Jest, jsdom
+### Tech used: Vanilla JavaScript, CSS, HTML, Chart.js, Jest, jsdom, webpack

 I felt that utilizing a front-end framework would be overkill for such a relatively simple site.
 Therefore, I chose to build the site using vanilla JS, CSS and HTML, with some assistance from the Chart.js library for rendering a pie chart.